Thomas Nast Home: Description and history

 The Thomas Nast House stands in a mainly residential area south of downtown Morristown, at the northern corner of MacCulloch Avenue and Miller Street.
 It is a 2 1/2-story wood-frame structure, with a mansard roof and clapboarded exterior.
 It is a fine example of Second Empire architecture, with pilastered corners, bracketed cornice, and curved-roof dormers in the attic level.
 The interior of the house retains many features dating to the period of Thomas Nast's occupation.

 Thomas Nast was born in Landau, Germany, and emigrated to the United States with his parents in the late 1840s.
 By the age of fifteen he was employed as an artist by magazines, and he began producing drawings for Harpers Weekly in 1862.
 It was during his tenure there that he produced many of his most iconic caricatures and depictions, including the Republican elephant, the Democratic donkey, and the many representations of Boss Tweed and Tammany Hall, whose downfall his work contributed to.
-Nast did much of his work in one of the upstairs bedrooms of th this house.
+Nast did much of his work in one of the upstairs bedrooms of this house.
 Due to declining interest in his work, he took a diplomatic post in Ecuador in 1902, dying not long after arrival there.
-Nast's work is not without historical controversy, due to his negative depictions of immigrants (particularly Irish and Chinese).
+Nast's work is not without historical controversy, due to his negative depictions of immigrants (particularly the Irish).